 Roasted Shallot and Herb Vinaigrette

-1 teaspoon olive oil
+- 1 teaspoon olive oil

-1 cup loosely packed basil leaves
+- 1 cup basil leaves loosely packed

-1⁄2 cup loosely packed mint leaves
+- ½ cup mint leaves loosely packed

-1⁄4 cup loosely packed tarragon leaves 1⁄4 cup champagne or white wine vinegar
+- ¼ cup champagne or white wine vinegar

-1 teaspoon Dijon mustard
+- 1 teaspoon Dijon mustard

-3⁄4 cup extra virgin olive oil
+- ¾ cup extra virgin olive oil

-2 tablespoons crème fraîche
+- 2 tablespoons crème fraîche

-Preheat the oven to 375º.
+- Preheat the oven to 375º.
 Rub the shallots, in their skin, all over with the teaspoon of olive oil.
 Place in a small ovenproof skillet and roast, turning occasionally, until soft and tender—about 35 minutes.

-In the bowl of a food processor, add the cooked shallots, herbs, vinegar and mustard.
+- In the bowl of a food processor, add the cooked shallots, herbs, vinegar and mustard.
 Give the mixture a few whirrs until combined completely, scraping down the bowl with a spatula as needed.

-With the food processor running, add in the extra virgin olive oil in a slow stream until the mixture is emulsified.
+- With the food processor running, add in the extra virgin olive oil in a slow stream until the mixture is emulsified.
 Transfer the vinaigrette to a mixing bowl and use a spatula to gently fold in the crème fraîche.

 This recipe originally appeared in our Summer 2013 issue.